-We are about to enter the blessed month of Dhu`l-Hijjah.
-The Messenger of Allah ﷺ informed us that there are no days in which righteous actions are more beloved to Allah than the first ten days of this month.1 For that reason some scholars have ruled that these days are better than the final ten days of Ramadan, although the nights of Ramadan are superior to these nights.
+The Messenger of Allah ﷺ informed us that there are no days in which righteous actions are more beloved to Allah than the first ten days of Dhu’l-Hijjah.1 For that reason some scholars have ruled that these days are better than the final ten days of Ramadan, although the nights of Ramadan are superior to these nights.
 Allah Himself swears by “the Ten Nights” in Surat al-Fajr, which is sufficient evidence of their greatness.
-Most of the scholars say that these are the first ten nights (and days) of Dhu’l-Hijjah.
-Al-Hafiz Ibn Hajar said that the reason that these days have been accorded such merit is that it is only in these days that all the most important of acts of worship are performed: prayer, fasting, giving charity and hajj.
+Most scholars say that these are the first ten nights (and days) of Dhu’l-Hijjah.
+Al-Hafiz Ibn Hajar said that these days have been accorded such merit because it is only in these days that all the most important of acts of worship are performed: prayer, fasting, giving charity and hajj.

 The Prophet ﷺ said that fasting one of these days is equal to the reward of fasting for a whole year and standing in one of these nights in prayer is equal to standing in prayer on Laylat al-Qadr.2 It has also been narrated that the reward for actions in these days is multiplied seven hundred times.

-This is not to mention the Day of Arafah (the 9th of Dhu’l-Hijjah) which is the greatest day of the year.
+This is not to mention the Day of Arafah (the 9th of Dhu’l-Hijjah), the greatest day of the year.
 Fasting that day wipes out the sins of the previous year and the year to come.
 Read more about the Day of Arafah here.

 These are days in which we should remember Allah abundantly.
 Allah says that they remember the name of Allah on well-known days.3 These “well-known days” according to the majority of scholars are the ten days of Dhu’l-Hijjah.
-This is why the Prophet said ﷺ that in these days we should make abundant tahlil (saying la ilaha ill’Allah), takbir (saying Allahu akbar) and tahmid (saying alhamdulillah).4 Sayyiduna `Abdullah Ibn `Umar and Sayyiduna Abu Hurayrah would go into the marketplace in Madinah in these days and raise their voices with the takbir.
+This is why the Prophet said ﷺ that on these days we should make abundant tahlil (saying la ilaha ill’Allah), takbir (saying Allahu akbar) and tahmid (saying alhamdulillah).4 Sayyiduna Abdullah Ibn Umar and Sayyiduna Abu Hurayrah would go into the marketplace in Madinah on these days and raise their voices with the takbir.
 The people in the marketplace would then raise their voices with the takbir in response.
 Thus the most hated place to Allah, a place where most people are heedless of Him, was filled with His remembrance.

 Whether it be prayer, fasting, charity, remembrance, seeking knowledge, helping people, any righteous actions we do will be greatly rewarded and beyond that are beloved to Allah.
 This is also a time when prayers are answered by Allah.